Gary Lineker: Leicester City

 Lineker began his career at his hometown club Leicester City after leaving school in 1977, turning professional in the 1978–79 season and making his senior debut on New Year's Day 1979 in a 2–0 win at Filbert Street over Oldham Athletic in the Second Division.
 He earned a Second Division title medal a year later with 19 appearances, but played just nine league games in 1980–81 as Leicester went straight back down.

-However, he became a regular player in 1981–82, scoring 19 goals in all competitions that season.
+Lineker became a regular player in 1981–82, scoring 19 goals in all competitions that season.
 Although Leicester missed out on promotion, they reached the semi-finals of the FA Cup, and clinched promotion a year later as Lineker scored 26 times in the Second Division.
-In 1983–84, he enjoyed regular First Division action for the first time and was the division's second-highest scorer with 22 goals, although Leicester failed to finish anywhere near the top of the league.
+In 1983–84, he enjoyed regular First Division action for the first time and was the division's second-highest scorer with 22 goals, although Leicester finished in 15th place.
 He was the First Division's joint top scorer in 1984–85 with 24 goals, and was enjoying a prolific partnership with Alan Smith.
-However, by this stage he was attracting the attention of bigger clubs, and a move from Filbert Street was looking certain.
+By this stage he was attracting the attention of bigger clubs, and a move from Filbert Street was looking certain.